Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Convergence of UST in quads

 This statement is proved in~\cite[Theorems~4.7 and~4.8]{LawlerSchrammWernerLERWUST}.
-The proof of tightness of Peano curves uses argument in~\cite{SchrammScalinglimitsLERWUST} where the notion of trunk and dual trunk plays an important role.
+The proof of tightness of Peano curves uses argument in~\cite{SchrammScalinglimitsLERWUST} where the notions of trunk and dual trunk play an important role.
 The trunk and dual trunk are also important later in this article, and we will give its formal definition below.
 Roughly speaking, they are the limits of the UST $\LT_{\delta}$ and its dual $\LT_{\delta}^*$ as $\delta\to 0$.